omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 The selected pages are now added to the list of pages, see above.

 3. Continue this way until you have added all pages that should be signed off.
+4. Add specific messages for pages, where needed.

 To add or remove documents
 ----------------------------